A Little Piece of Me - Submission 2026

 - You may use new or existing digital photos for this project

-- The portrait image of your child needs to be high resolution - greater than 1MB in size
+- Because the finished portrait is large, we require the main portrait image of your child to be high resolution - greater than 1MB in size.
+Our Tips Fact Sheet has more information about photo sizes.

-- If you are saving photos from social media, these will be fine for the pixel photos, however the resolution will not be high enough to use for the main portrait image, and you will need to find the original photo, or a version at or higher than 1MB in size for the main portrait
+- If you are saving photos from social media, these will be fine for the pixel photos, however the resolution will not be high enough to use for the main portrait image, and you will need to find the original photo, or a version at, or higher than, 1MB in size for your main portrait.
+For the best result with the portrait, please avoid photos that have used filters.

-- The images you submit will be repeated to create the background of the pixel portrait
+- The 25-30 images you submit will be repeated to create the background which makes up the pixel portrait.

-- Each person who has been photographed who is under 18 years of age, will need to have a parent or guardian complete a photo consent form on their behalf.
+- Anyone featuring in the portrait who is under 18 years of age, will need to have a parent or guardian complete a photo consent form on their behalf.
 You can download one here.

 Submitting your photos

-- Please ensure you include your child's first and last name as prompted in the emails subject line
+- Please ensure you include your child's first and last name as prompted in the email subject line

 - Our Tips Fact Sheet provides more detailed assistance